24/7 Support Line - Call Now

 Overview

 Valley Cities - Auburn Clinic is a mental health treatment center for people seeking treatment near King County.
-As part of their treatment modalities for recovery, Valley Cities - Auburn Clinic provides individual psychotherapy during treatment.
+As part of their treatment modalities for recovery, Valley Cities - Auburn Clinic provides individual psychotherapy, couples/family therapy, and cognitive behavioral therapy during treatment.
 Valley Cities - Auburn Clinic is located in Auburn, Washington, accepting cash or self-payment for treatment.

 Valley Cities - Auburn Clinic at a Glance